GreatSealUSA/GreatSealUSA_Art/Pluribus_For_Littles/Stand_Look_Outward_from_Step_13.md

 https://www.youtube.com/watch?v=cz2CAtExXgQ

 Cover art work: age 13 children knowledge outside the door of the education center / Church / John 1:1 comparative learning, Tower of Babel middle steps to age 21.

+Good tidings abound.

+Green grass. "this **new world** has been built in the sense of God's original creation, and the reflection of God's original creation, through reason, has brought this about.
+If you look behind that pyramid, you see a desert. **If you look before it, you see plants** growing." - Summer of 1986 lessons for Luke Skywalker audiences in California

 &nbsp;